raydavis/myberkeley/dynamiclist/README.txt

 }

 # Here's a sample query, somewhat like what we'd retrieve from a named Dynamic List.
-curl -g -u admin:admin "http://localhost:8080/var/myberkeley/dynamiclists/g-ced-students.json?criteria={OR:[\"/colleges/CED/standings/grad/programs/ARCHITECTURE\",\"/colleges/CED/standings/grad/programs/LAND%20ARCH%20AND%20ENV%20PLAN\"]}"
+curl -g -u admin:admin "http://localhost:8080/var/myberkeley/dynamiclists/myb-advisers-ced.json?criteria={OR:[\"/colleges/CED/standings/grad/programs/ARCHITECTURE\",\"/colleges/CED/standings/grad/programs/LAND%20ARCH%20AND%20ENV%20PLAN\"]}"

 # And the results:
 {"count":1}

 # The log file is a bit more interesting:
 ...
-DynamicListQueryServlet For criteria = ... and context = g-ced-students, user Ids = [300847]
+DynamicListQueryServlet For criteria = ... and context = myb-advisers-ced, user Ids = [300847]

 ###